Here is a list of my favorite shortcuts for working with Type in Photoshop:

 How to Use Layer Comps for Multi State Mock-ups in Photoshop CC

 How to Remove Distracting Elements using the Enhanced Content Aware Tools in Photoshop CC

 How to Use Focus Mask to Make Selections based on Focus in Photoshop CC

-In this Episode of The Complete Picture (Creating Transparent Logos for Watermarks and Overlays in Photoshop) I will demonstrate how to create a single vector logo out of multiple type and shape layers, specify a consistent size, apply a style and save the entire creation as a Tool Preset!
+In this episode of The Complete Picture, I will demonstrate how to create a single vector logo out of multiple type and shape layers, specify a consistent size, apply a style and save the entire creation as a Tool Preset!
 In addition, I will show you how to add a scan of your signature to any photograph with a simple change of a layer blend mode.

 Tool presets can save hours of time a week depending on the tools you use.
 For example, if you have three different fonts that you use for different clients all at certain sizes with specific alignment options, colors etc., simply set those options and, at the far left of the Options bar, click the tool icon to display the Tool Presets Picker (or select Window > Tool Presets to view the Tool Presets panel).
 Click the New Preset icon (the dog-eared page icon) to save your preset.
 You can also click the arrow for a variety of additional options such as saving and loading tool presets that you may share between machines and/or with friends.
 Obviously Tool Presets go far beyond fonts, as they can save any tool’s options such as cropping sizes, dodge and burn settings,paint brushes etc.

 Using either the Shape tools or the Pen tool, create a closed path or shape (such as a circle) to contain the type.
 Then, select the Type tool and position the cursor with in the shape.
 The cursor appears to have parenthesis around it indicating that any added text will be constrained within the shape.
 Resizing the shape will reflow the type.